zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-tomcat-mysql/tutorial/arm-tomcat-mysql.md

 Oracle Linux 8 uses Podman to run and manage containers.
 Podman is a daemonless container engine for developing, managing, and running Open Container Initiative containers and container images on your Linux system.
 Podman provides a Docker-compatible command line front end that can alias the Docker CLI: `alias docker=podman`.

+1. Login to the instance using SSH.
+Use the key you either generated or provided during the instance creation step.
+The default username for instances using the Oracle Linux operating system is `opc`.

 1. Install the `container-tools` module that pulls in all the tools required to work with containers.
     ```
     sudo dnf module install container-tools:ol8
     sudo dnf install git
     ```

-2. Open the port to expose for the application.
-    ```
-    sudo firewall-cmd --permanent --zone=public --add-port=8080/tcp
-    sudo firewall-cmd --reload
-    ```

-3. Set SELinux to be in permissive mode so that Podman can easily interact with the host.
+1. Set SELinux to be in permissive mode so that Podman can easily interact with the host.

     **Note**: This is not recommended for production use.
 However, setting up SELinux policies for containers are outside the scope of this tutorial.
 For details, see the Oracle Linux 8 documentation.

     ```
     sudo setenforce 0